How to Get More Done with Less Stress Using Evernote

 Initially, I used Evernote as if it were a glorified private Pinterest app.
-I saved and sorted different notes on different topics.
+I saved and sorted distinct notes on different topics.

-Before long, my Evernote app started to look like the top of my desk — random notebooks and notes everywhere with no sort of order.
+Before long, my Evernote app looked like the top of my desk — random notebooks and notes everywhere with no sort of order.

 All of this changed the day I attended a Webinar on using Evernote.
 Oh, mama.
 Where has this been all my life?My life changed the day I attended a Webinar on using Evernote. #productivity #evernote #organized Click To Tweet